msoneal0/MRCI/docs/intern_commands/fs_move.md

 ### Summary ###

-move/rename a file system object (file,directory,symlink) from one location to another.
+move/rename a file or directory in the host file system.

 ### IO ###